 Chiggers call a variety of places home, but the largest chigger populations are most commonly found, in thickets of small trees, swampy areas, tall grass, dense bushes, brambles, transition zones such as junctions between the forest and the grass and other thickly vegetated areas.

 They thrive in warm, slightly humid weather, which means they’re a common sight in the lower Midwest and southern regions of the United States.

 That isn’t to say they’re only restricted to these areas—they happily make hay when the sun shines, emerging in other parts of the country, too, during the summer.

-The only consolation, though, is that the larval stage lasts much shorter in areas where humidity and heat are not constant.
+The only consolation, though, is that the larval stage is much shorter in areas where humidity and heat are not constant.
 They also prefer shaded spots, often grouping on low-hanging leaves or blades of grass in shaded areas.